 Looking first at the Aces landing in the Root Chakra, I like to draw a parallel to the Munay-Ki tradition which has Serpent in the Root Chakra.
 Serpent also corresponds with the South/Fire.
-Serpent helps us shed the past, the way the snake sheds its skin.
-Serpent helps us accept the offer of a new beginning and to welcome in the opportunity to lay a new foundation for ourselves.
+The snake helps us shed the past, the way the snake sheds its skin.
+Finally, serpent helps us accept the offer of a new beginning and to welcome in the opportunity to lay a new foundation for ourselves.

 Ace of Wands